robshape/frija/.github/ISSUE_TEMPLATE.md

 ## Description
 _What is the problem?
-How can it be solved?
-Provide screenshots when suitable._
+Provide screenshots when suitable.
+Do you know how it can be solved?_

 ## Tasks
-_Break the solution down to tasks when possible._
+_Break the solution down to tasks if possible._
 - [ ] Task.